Summary

 All data based on MotorEasy average workshop costs for extended car warranty claims

-The Renault Captur has a better-than-average reliability score, according to exclusive extended warranty data provided by our partners at MotorEasy.
+As of May 2024, the Renault Captur has a good reliability record, according to exclusive extended warranty data provided by our partners at MotorEasy.
 This score covers both this generation of the Captur as well as its replacement (2019 onwards).

-If you’re looking at a used Renault Captur, make sure any extended warranty cover you purchase covers all of these potential problem areas.
+If you’re looking at a used Renault Captur, make sure any extended warranty cover you purchase covers all of the potential problem areas shown above.

 Awards